fdazen/fda-documentation/IBE_general.md

 ![IBE_23.png]({{site.baseurl}}/images/IBE_23.png)

-- Collect Higher Amount From Options Above: selecting this option will choose whichever total amount is higher from the above options.
-Make sure that the above percent or fixed fields are filled out properly.
+_Collect Higher Amount From Options Above_: selecting this option will have the system charge whichever total amount is higher among the options defined before.
+Hence, if you choose to go for this option, make sure the previous two are defined.

-- Authorize Only: This will authorize the credit card for $1.00 to make sure it is a valid credit card, but will not actually charge the customer.
+_Authorize Only_: If you do not want to charge your guests, bu you only want to authorize theirt card, then you will need to choose this option.
+This comes handy if your only goal is to make sure that the guest is using a valid credit card for their booking.
+The authorization that will be processed is of $1.00 and it will not be charged on your guest's bill or credit card bill.

-You may also choose the time period within which the rule will be activated as well as create multiple rules.
-For example, you may wish to create one rule which collects 100% of the entire stay that is enforced only if the arrival date is within one week of the booking date and a second rule which simply authorizes the card for bookings farther than a week away.
+ - You will also need to choose the time period within which the rule will remain active as well as create multiple rules.
+For example, you may wish to create one rule which collects 100% of the entire stay that is enforced only if the arrival date is within one week of the booking date, and a second rule which simply authorizes the card for bookings farther than a week away.

-These rules are only checked once at the time the booking is made.
-For instance, using the above example if I made a booking on IBE two months in advance of my arrival date, my credit card would only be authorized.
-Even when today's date falls within one week of my arrival date, I would not automatically be charged 100% of the entire stay since the rules are only checked at the time the booking is made.
+{{site.data.alerts.note}} Payment Collection rules are only checked once at the time the booking is made. {{site.data.alerts.end}}